wangyingbo/YBRequest/README.md

 To run the example project, clone the repo, and run `pod install` from the Example directory first.

-Please read the `BaseRequest` class to custom yourself request.
+Please read the `BaseRequest.m` class to custom yourself request.

 ## Requirements